 How about today?
-Here in the south, local nurseries have several varieties to choose from, and my biggest dilemma is always which one to adopt.
+Here in my growing zone 6b, local nurseries have several varieties to choose from, and my biggest dilemma is always which one to adopt.
 On the one hand, this is a mighty big decision because clematis vines can live 25 – 80 years depending upon cultivar!
 On the other hand, the decision is simple because they are all gorgeous.

 How to plant?

 - Choose a location with at least 5-6 hours of sunlight each day.

 - Dig a hole twice the size of the plant’s root ball and work organic matter into the soil.

 - Carefully lift your clematis into its new home and plant it so that the root ball is 3-5 inches below soil level.
 (The first set of leaves should be below the soil.)